Brian Rogers (fighter)

 Brian Rogers (born February 15, 1984) is an American mixed martial artist currently competing in the Light Heavyweight division.
-A professional competitor since 2008, Rogers has formerly competed for Bellator and Strikeforce.
+A professional competitor since 2008, Rogers formerly competed for Bellator and Strikeforce.

 Background

 Rogers was born and grew up in Kent, Ohio.
 He attended Theodore Roosevelt High School where he wrestled, played football and threw the shot disc.
 After high school, he was a four-year letter winner and a three-year starter as inside linebacker for the Walsh University Cavaliers between 2002 and 2005.
 Rogers was named All-Conference by the Mid States Football Association twice and left Walsh University second all time in career tackles.
 Rogers graduated with undergraduate degree in education and started training mixed martial arts in 2006.
 He later graduated with master's degree in education from University of Akron.

 Mixed martial arts career

 Early career

 Rogers started his professional MMA career at 1–2 with both losses coming by decision.
-He followed the slow start to his professional MMA career with 7 consecutive victories, all by first round KO/TKO which included wins in both his Strikeforce and Bellator debuts.
+He followed the slow start to his professional MMA career with 7 consecutive victories, all by first-round KO/TKO which included wins in both his Strikeforce and Bellator debuts.